WE REALLY DO WANT PEOPLE TO LIKE US

 Two years ago, I booked in a small family from the Philippines; mother and adult son.
 I spent a lot of time getting to know them.
 I asked them about their life and took a genuine interest because I was truly interested.
 When the mother heard that my daughter was going back to volunteer with a mission in the Philippians she warmly welcomed me to get in touch with her when “you come to visit your daughter in the future.”

 So when I and my son, Isaac, did book a ticket to the Philippines to visit Vienna I gave her a call.
 She and her son gladly picked us up and drove us the 1.5 hr. trip to where my daughter was living.
 Not only did she and her son do this but they gave us a small tour and offered to pick us up and return us to the airport 3 weeks later.
 They took us out for lunch that day, at the TGI FRIDAYS restaurant on our last day in the Philippines.
 My new friend arranged and payed for Isaac and I to have massages before we hopped on our flight.

 This- all because I showed genuine interest in them, took some time and asked questions about their life.
-I also discovered that they are naturally generous people but do you really think that they would have done all that if I had ignored them?
-No I don’t think so.
+I discovered that this family is naturally generous, but do you really think that they would have done all that if I had ignored them?
+I don’t think so.

 To again quote Dale Carnegie: “If you want others to like you,if you want to develop real friendships, if you want to help others at the same time as you help yourself, keep this principle in mind:

 Principle 1 Become genuinely interested in other people.

 I look forward to sharing the other 5 Principles in the next 5 weeks.